borud/esp8266-build/README.md

-# Docker development environment for ESP8266
+# Build environment for ESP8266

-More notes later...
+To start the build environment just do:

+    docker run -u esp8266 -ti borud/esp8266-build